dlandon/zoneminder.machine.learning/README.md

 The zmNinja Event Notification Server is accessed at port `9000`.
 Security with a self signed certificate is enabled.
 You may have to install the certificate on iOS devices for the event notification to work properly.

 #### Change Log

+2020-03-08
+- Add multi-port ES capablity to adjust apache2 for multi-port operation.

 2020-02-29
 - Fix docker failure when it can't update.